Valokoodari/CubeSolver/docs/week_6.md

 - Always check the code for breaks which shouldn't be there...

 ## Challenges?
-- Pylint can't handle large lists
+- Pylint can't handle large lists (can't lint korf_tables.py)
 - The temporary pruning requires over 16 GB of memory at depth 8 (out of 12) in phase 1 and depth 15 (out of 18) in phase 2.
 - Pruning while generating pruning tables is hard